lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * One possibility is to not compress the field and send the original value.
 In the Rule, TV is not set to any particular value, MO is set to "ignore" and CDA is set to "value-sent".

 * If some upper bits in the field are constant and known, a better option is to only send the LSBs.
 In the Rule, TV is set to a value with the stable known upper part, MO is set to MSB(x) and CDA to LSB.

-  ECN functionality depends on both bits of the ECN field, which are the 2 LSBs of this field, hence sending only a single LSB of this field is NOT RECOMMENDED.

 ## Payload Length field